walterxie/BioSci700/Assignment1/README.md

 Your name (UPI)

-## Instruction
+## Instructions for report submission

+1. Report Format & Template Usage

-Please write a report using this template and save it into the PDF format.
+Write your report using this template and save it as a PDF file.
-You can either use [Overleaf](https://www.overleaf.com), or MS Word, or Google Doc, and then export the completed report as a PDF file.
-The PDF file name must contain your name and UPI.
+You may use [Overleaf](https://www.overleaf.com), MS Word, or Google Docs, and then export the final report as a PDF.
+The PDF file name must include your name and UPI for identification.

+2. Completing the Report

-In your report, please replace the author into your name in the header above, including UPI insider the bracket.
+Update the author section in the template with your name and UPI in the header.
-For the content of the report, you need to copy all the questions and the section titles from this template, and then fill in your answers accordingly.
+Copy all questions and section titles from the template, and provide your answers accordingly.
-Please follow the provided instructions carefully to set up the analysis and answer all questions, which are numbered using Roman numerals, such as **Question i:**.
+Follow all instructions carefully to ensure proper setup and accurate responses from software tools.
-One point for each question, and one bonus point for **clarity** and producing a well-written report.
+The questions are numbered in Roman numerals (e.g., **Question i:**).
+Each question carries one point, with an additional bonus point for clarity and a well-structured report.

+3. Answering Questions

-Your responses to questions should be inside the answer blocks.
+Your responses should be written inside the designated answer blocks.
-Ensure that no answer blocks are overlooked, with the exception of the example provided below.
+Ensure that no answer blocks are left blank, except for the example provided in the template.
-Substitute 'Your answer' with your actual response to each question, limiting your answers to a maximum of 150 words.
+Replace Your answer with your actual response, limiting each answer to a maximum of 150 words.
-For questions that necessitate a screenshot, please ensure that the image is clear and legible.
+For questions requiring screenshots, ensure all images are clear and legible.

+Example format:

 **Answer starts:**